Languages and Cultures

 Mission Statement

-The German major prepares students to be linguistically competent and culturally knowledgeable global citizens.
-Through in-depth and multidisciplinary studies of literature, history, art, and popular culture, students develop insights into complex human experience from many times and places.
-Language proficiency opens doors to study, work, and service around the world, promoting a deeper understanding of self and others, and preparing students for careers in education, writing, business, medicine, law, and the arts world.
+The German program prepares students to be linguistically competent and culturally knowledgeable global citizens.
+Through in-depth and multidisciplinary studies of culture, history, art, and literature, students develop insights into complex human experience from many times and places.
+German proficiency opens doors to study, work, and service around the world, promoting a deeper understanding of self and others, and preparing students for careers in education, writing, business, medicine, law, and the arts world.

 Study Abroad: